onap/vnfrqts-requirements/docs/Chapter8/Ansible-Playbook-Examples.rst

 Inventory hosts file: should be VNF instance specific.

 Default variables: should be VNF instance specific.

-NOTE: Some playbooks may rely on inventory directory contents to target the collection of VNFs in the Services Platform supported through Ansible.

 Playbooks and paths to referenced files: Playbooks shall not use absolute paths in include or import entries (variables or playbooks) or